pawlowski-ai/PROMPT_GALLERY/structured output/xml_faq_export.md

     <question>What is your return policy?</question>
     <answer>You can return any item within 30 days of purchase.</answer>
   </faq>
-  ...
 </faqs>
 ```
 ---
 ### Failure Patterns
 - Missing or unclosed tags
 - Added markdown (```) or explanations
 - HTML-style formatting
 - Incorrect nesting (e.g., multiple <faq> blocks outside <faqs>)

 ### Models Tested
 GPT-4o, Claude 3 Opus, Grok-3, Gemini 2.5 Flash

 ### Notes
-GPT-4o and Claude produced structurally valid XML in all tests.
+Gemini and Claude produced structurally valid XML in all tests.
 Claude added redundant whitespace.
 Grok sometimes replaced <faqs> with <faq_list> or mis-nested tags.
 GPT occasionally inserted markdown or comment lines — even when forbidden.
 Prompt performs best when structure is repeated verbatim in instructions.